Cast Iron Pipes Lawsuit

 “Public hearings should have occurred prior to these policy changes, which would have given homeowners a better opportunity to be heard prior to some of their contract rights being taken away,” insurance lawyer Reggie Garcia told the Sun Sentinel.

 Policyholders, upset with the new terms, are fighting back.
-Just in August and September of last year alone Citizens was hit with nearly 2,000 lawsuits.
+In August and September of 2015, Citizens was hit with nearly 2,000 lawsuits.
 In 2015, they faced an average of 650 lawsuits a month.

 Insurance companies will often deny water damage claims caused by damaged or old pipes.
 However, there are exceptions.
 ClassAction.com’s legal team can help you navigate your insurance policy and determine if you are eligible for compensation.